-- · Annually reviews and approves the base · Identifies, evaluates and recommends · Reviews and salaries and incentive opportunities of our executive officers and assures compliance with associated regulatory requirements. - Periodically reviews and approves our executive officers' incentive awards and opportunities, employment agreements and severance arrangements, changein-control agreements and special or supplemental compensation or benefits. - Monitors the ongoing administration of stockholder-approved plans, policies and agreements. - Gives an annual Compensation Committee Report. - Periodically review the Company's management succession planning.
+- Annually reviews and approves the base salaries and incentive opportunities of our executive officers and assures compliance with associated regulatory requirements. - Periodically reviews and approves our executive officers' incentive awards and opportunities, employment agreements and severance arrangements, change-in-control agreements and special or supplemental compensation or benefits. - Monitors the ongoing administration of stockholder-approved plans, policies and agreements. - Gives an annual Compensation Committee Report. - Periodically review the Company's management succession planning.